sendsay-ru/github-actions-checks/README.md

 npx github-action-checks
 ```

 The file `.github.checks.json` will appear in your repository.
-You can make the necessary changes in it and re-run the utility to make changes in workflow according to the config.<br>So, just edit this file and run again:
+You can edit it as you like and re-run the utility to update workflow according to the config.<br>So, just edit this file and run again:

 ```
 npx github-action-checks